rreidmcg/the-guild-fitness-app/replit.md

 ## Overview

 FitQuest is a full-stack fitness tracking application that gamifies the workout experience through RPG-style character progression.
 Users can create workouts, track their sessions, and earn experience points while building their character's stats (strength, stamina, endurance, flexibility).
+The app features a mobile-friendly bottom navigation with dedicated pages for Stats, Workouts, and Settings, plus a custom 2D avatar system.

 ## User Preferences